sunilgopi/Aicte_inten/README.md

-#UpSkillCampus PROJECT DEVELOPED BY PODILI.SUNIL GOPI
+#IBM PROJECT DEVELOPED BY PODILI.SUNIL GOPI
 # ✨  Project-Mental Fitness Tracker ✨

 This is a  Mental Fitness Tracker Application